pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 Therefore, we do what you suggested.
 We use the **proof of work** that we learned from **Hashcash**.

+---

-student: You may not cook a work or pay because if you pay to compute this one or two times it's the same as you may pay, but not for this.
+student: You may not proof of work or pay because if you pay to compute this one or two times it's the same as you may pay, but not for this.
-I'm like one manipulation is already enough to manipulate the network.
+I'm like one manipulation is already enough **to manipulate the network**.

-prof: Therefore, it **must be very cost intensive** to do it.
+prof: Therefore, it **must be very cost intensive** to do it (manipulate the network).
 Not in a way how I did it here with just a few, let's say one million tries.
 So we need to find something where we have really hard work to do that.
 And it's the same principle.